AndresValenciaC/crwn-clothing/README.md

 ## App Info

-Study case to understand how to desing and develop the integration of components into a react app
+Study case to understand how to desing and develop the integration of components into a react app and structure the flow of information and administration by Redux.

 ### Author